nadiahpk/nadiahpk.github.io/_posts/2021-12-12-archetti-bernstein.md

 <h3>References</h3>

 Archetti, M. (2018).
 [How to analyze models of nonlinear public goods](https://www.mdpi.com/2073-4336/9/2/17/htm), Games 9(2): 17.

 Bayad, A., Kim, T., Lee, S. H., & Dolgy, D. V. (2011).
 A note on the generalized Bernstein polynomials.
 Honam Mathematical Journal, 33(3), 431-439.

 Dahmen, W. (1991).
 Convexity and Bernstein-Bézier polynomials, in P.-J. Laurent, A. Le Méhauté and L. L. Schumaker (eds), Curves and Surfaces, Academic Press, pp. 107–134.

+Nöldeke, G. & Peña, J. (2016).
+The symmetric equilibria of symmetric voter participation games with complete information.
+Games and Economic Behavior, 99, 71–81.

+Nöldeke, G. & Peña, J. (2020).
+Group size and collective action in a binary contribution game.
+Journal of Mathematical Economics, 88, 42–51.

+Peña, J., Lehmann, L. & Nöldeke, G. (2014).
+Gains from switching and evolutionary stability in multi-player matrix games.
+Journal of Theoretical Biology, 346, 23–33.

+Peña, J., Nöldeke, G. & Lehmann, L. (2015).
+Evolutionary dynamics of collective action in spatially structured populations.
+Journal of Theoretical Biology, 382, 122–136.

+Peña, J., & Nöldeke, G. (2016).
+Variability in group size and the evolution of collective action.
+Journal of Theoretical Biology, 389, 72-82.

+Peña, J., & Nöldeke, G. (2018).
+Group size effects in social evolution.
+Journal of Theoretical Biology, 457, 211-220.

 Sauer, T. (1991).
 Multivariate Bernstein polynomials and convexity, Computer Aided Geometric Design 8(6): 465–478.